-Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted non-qualified stock options to employees.
+Under the Company's previous share based long-term incentive compensation plan, the 1997 Stock Option Plan, the Company granted nonqualified stock options to employees.
 There are no shares available for grant under this plan which expired on December 31, 2006.
 Options issued under this plan expire 10 years after the date of grant and generally vested 1/36 per month, with full vesting after three years.
-Under the Company's 2008 Stock Incentive Plan, options issued expire 10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
-The Company did not grant any options during the three and nine months ended June 30, 2013 or 2012.
+Under the Company's 2008 Stock Incentive Plan, options issued expire10 years after the date of grant and vest 1/36 per month, with full vesting after three years.
+The Company did not grant any options during the three months ended December 31, 2013 or 2012.

 Compensation expense is recognized only for share-based payments expected to vest.
 The Company estimates forfeitures at the date of grant based on historical experience and future expectations.
-Stock compensation expense related to options for the three and nine months ended June 30, 2013, was \$0, and was approximately \$15,000 and \$60,000 for the three and nine months ended June 30, 2012, respectively.
+No stock compensation expense related to optionswas recognized for the three months ended December 31, 2013 or 2012.